top of page

 • Seasonal Variations: Identifying trends across different timeframes (14, 30, and 60 days) was critical for creating a robust

-• forecasting model. • Weightage Assignment: Determining the appropriate weightage for recent and historical data to balance accuracy and adaptability
+• Forecasting model, Weightage Assignment: Determining the appropriate weightage for recent and historical data to balance accuracy and adaptability

-Our
+Our Solution

 To address these challenges, we implemented a Tableau-based advanced forecasting model.
 Our approach focused on: